-Get in touch with the region’s rich the Aboriginal history and discover the strong connection the local Wiradjuri people have with the land.
+Get in touch with the history of the First Nation’s people of our region and discover the strong connection the local Wiradjuri people have with the river and country.

 Yindyamarra Sculpture Walk

-Walk, cycle, or simply meander through this beautiful stretch of the Murray River which you will find located in West Albury.
-The Yindyamarra Scuplture Walk (5 km each way) features a series of stunning sculptures created by local Aboriginal.
-The sculptures are accompanied by interpretative panels and videos via smartphone which tell the story of Aboriginal history and the cultural significance of the Murray River.
+Walk, cycle, or simply meander through this beautiful stretch of the Murray River.
+The Yindyamarra Sculpture Walk is 5 km each way, with two shorter loop options.
+The trail features a series of stunning sculptures created by local Indigenous artists.
+The sculptures are accompanied by interpretative panels and tell the story of the cultural significance of the Murray River.

 Yeddonba Aboriginal Cultural Site